Teaching French Volunteer Program in Morocco

 - Affordable fees from $580 for 2 weeks

 - Includes accommodation, meals, airport pick up, orientation and 24/7 support

-- Learn about daily life in Rabat by staying with a local family
+Learn about daily life in Morocco by staying with a local family

 What to expect and how you'll make an impact

 French is a second language for many people in educated communities in Morocco.
 It is considered an unofficial third language after Arabic and Berber and is the primary language of commerce and economics.
 A strong grasp of French is required for jobs in these sectors, but language lessons are out of reach for many people in low-income communities.

 As a Teaching French volunteer you’ll work with disadvantaged students, helping them learn French.
 You can lead classes on your own or pair up with another volunteer to teach classes.
 Volunteer tasks vary but can include:

 - Teaching spoken and written French language skills